XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-0-migration-instructions.md

 # rippled v1.3.0 Migration Instructions

 This document describes the migration process for upgrading from `rippled` 1.2.4 or earlier to `rippled` v1.3.0 or later.
-This is necessary because the `rippled` install process has changed as of version 1.3.0.
+This migration process is necessary because the `rippled` install process has changed as of version 1.3.0.

 This document provides migration steps for upgrading on supported platforms: